 Entry.
 All entries must be entered exclusively using the entry system on the Montreal Prize website.
 No other form of entry, by conventional mail or otherwise, shall be considered, and any such entry will not be returned.
 Entries must not include the Entrant’s name in the text.

 No Changes.
-All entries are final, with no changes allowed.
+All entries are final: no changes allowed.

 Entry Restrictions.
 Montreal Prize directors, officers, employees, representatives or agents, including the subeditors, editors and prize judges, as well as any of their immediate family members or persons with whom they are domiciled, are not eligible to enter the Montreal Prize.